Remote Software Update

 To upload a package to the platform, you must use the command:

-You can find more informations about the upload
+You can find more information about the upload command here.

 If the upload was successful, the following message should be displayed on your terminal: